ycjing/Neural-Style-Transfer-Papers/README.md

   year={2019}
 }
 ```
-Please also consider citing our ECCV paper and AAAI paper:
+Please also consider citing our ECCV paper and AAAI (Oral) paper:

 ```
 @inproceedings{jing2018stroke,